uniqB/react-app-starter/README.md

 - [Custom Environment Variables](#custom-environment-variables)

 ## What is this?
-This project is simple, clean boilerplate to start a real world React web app.
+This project is a simple, clean boilerplate to start a real world React web app.

 This includes:
 * [react]()